blad/android-event-playback/README.md

 - Repeat Step 4 to replay the events again and again.
 - Repeat Step 1-4 for any new event log or changes to the event log that you'd like to playback.

+- **Note**: Each device or emulator configuation may have vastly different event log outputs for similar events.
+Replaying event logs on a different device or emulator configuration is not expected to work.
+Event playback should work on identical device or emulator configuations.

 ## Why this project exists: